MATH3521 is a Mathematics Level III course.

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

-This recent course handout (PDF) contains information about course objectives, assessment, course materials and the syllabus.
+More information The course outline contains information about course objectives, assessment, course materials and the syllabus.

 The online handbook entry contains up-to-date timetabling information.